Select Page

 The Background

 After World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-Berlin, the capital, was also divided into similar sectors.
-Tensions between the Soviet Union and the Western Allies started to escalate as ideological differences deepened, leading to the blockade of West Berlin by the Soviet Union.
+Berlin, also the capital, was divided into similar sectors as well.
+Soviet –western relations began to deteriorate as the ideological gulf widened which in turn saw the Sowiets place a blockade on West Berlin.

 The Blockade